StrobeLabs/twa-in-100-lines/README.md

 - After testing locally, make sure to change it back to your deployed URL link.
 NOTE: on some ngrok instances, you might run into the scenario where the WebApp variable/sdk might cause issues during local dev't especially when observing it through a desktop browser.
 Try to do local dev't inside the TG messaging app as much as possible.

+## Other Notes
+Here are some essential properties and methods of the `WebApp` object that you should be familiar with:

+- **`ready()`**: Notifies the Telegram app that the Mini App has finished loading and is ready to be displayed.
+It's recommended to call this method as early as possible, ideally right after all critical interface elements have loaded.

+- **`close()`**: Closes the Mini App programmatically.

+- **`expand()`**: Expands the Mini App to the maximum available height.
+To determine if the app is currently expanded, you can check the `WebApp.isExpanded` property.

+- **`enableClosingConfirmation()`**: Displays a confirmation dialog when the user attempts to close the Mini App, asking them to confirm the action.

+- **`platform`**: Returns a string indicating the Telegram platform the user is currently using (e.g., "ios", "android", "desktop").

+- **`initData`**: Provides a string containing raw initialization data received from Telegram.

+- **`initDataUnsafe`**: Offers an object with parsed user data extracted from `initData`, making it easier to access user information like `user.id`, `user.first_name`, etc.

 ## Resources
 - https://blog.octalabs.com/a-beginners-guide-to-telegram-mini-apps-a201cd9d7510
 - https://blog.octalabs.com/clicker-app-telegram-mini-apps-part-2-63bbdcf55589